s00500/ESPUI/README.md

 # Notes for Development
-All changes to the client side files can be made in the examples/gui/data directory.
-Using the file uploader thin can be used for development.
+All changes to the client side files can be made in the `examples/gui/data` directory.
+Using the file uploader then can be used for development.
 After this you have to compress them and then you can gzip them.
-I wrote a little useful jsfiddle for this, [CHECK IT OUT](https://jsfiddle.net/s00500/yvLbhuuv/)
+I wrote a little useful jsfiddle for this, [CHECK IT OUT](https://jsfiddle.net/s00500/yvLbhuuv/)... or there is the `prepare_static_ui_sources.py` script in the `tools` directory, if you have a python3 environment available (you also need the modules jsmin, htmlmin and csscompressor).

 # Contribute
 Liked this Library?
 You can **support** me by sending me a :coffee: [Coffee](https://paypal.me/lukasbachschwell/3).